Jellby/Pegamoid/samples/README.md

 Some of the features to pay attention to:

 * ``acrolein.guessorb.h5``:
-  Large basis set (828 functions), including h functions.
+  Large basis set (828 functions, 1284 primitives), including h functions.

 * ``acrolein.UhfOrb``:
   Alpha and beta orbitals.